drand/website/docs/blog/2023-09-06-distributed-key-generation.md

 Looking ahead, one exciting development in the world of DKG is the adoption of asynchronous algorithms.
 Traditional DKG protocols often rely on synchronous communication assumptions, where participants operate in rounds, waiting until the end of each round before proceeding.

 The adoption of asynchronous DKG algorithms aims to enhance the efficiency and resilience of decentralized systems, such as blockchain networks, which are becoming increasingly popular.
 By improving the underlying key generation processes, these algorithms are paving the way for more secure, reliable, and scalable decentralized systems.
-It will allow to turn around based on the messages received in asynchronous mode and not rounds.

-The latest advanced DKG protocol presented is [Bingo](https://eprint.iacr.org/2022/1759.pdf) 🀞🀞:
+The latest DKG protocol presented in the literature is [Bingo](https://eprint.iacr.org/2022/1759.pdf) 🀞🀞:

 - Interesting components adjusted in Bingo:
     - [Bivariate Polynomials](https://mathworld.wolfram.com/BivariatePolynomial.html) (Allows to achieve an f-sharing to achieve a packed VSS)